 Common compulsions include excessive:

-cleaning/washing (e.g., washing hands too often, cleaning household items or other objects)
+- cleaning/washing (e.g., washing hands too often, cleaning household items or other objects)

-checking (e.g., repeatedly checking paperwork for mistakes)
+- checking (e.g., repeatedly checking paperwork for mistakes)

-ordering/arranging (e.g., making sure objects are in a certain order)
+- ordering/arranging (e.g., making sure objects are in a certain order)

-hoarding (collecting seemingly useless items, such as paper, magazines, towels, bottles or pieces of garbage)
+- hoarding (collecting seemingly useless items, such as paper, magazines, towels, bottles or pieces of garbage)

-mental rituals, such as praying, counting, or repeating words.
+- mental rituals, such as praying, counting, or repeating words.

 OCD appears to be caused by a combination of psychological, biological and genetic factors.

 than usual activity in areas of the brain that are thought to be

 specific to OCD from a fully qualified therapist.
 Some forms of

 Treatment for OCD ideally involves a combination of counselling

 Group therapy (with people who have similar concerns) can also help.

-Adapted from Obsessive-Compulsive Disorder: An Information Guide © 2001 Centre for Addiction and Mental Health
+Adapted from Obsessive-Compulsive Disorder: An Information Guide © 2016 Centre for Addiction and Mental Health